 Financial advantages and disadvantages to franchising your business

-A properly organized franchise agreement complements a corporate brand as it produces revenue for the franchisor and maximizes profits.
+Franchise your business and sign a properly organized franchise agreement which complements a corporate brand as it produces revenue for the franchisor and maximizes profits.
 Franchisors collect revenue from franchise owners in the form of the franchise fee, royalties and various other fees-for-service as laid out in the franchise agreement.

 Revenue gained from a franchise system provides a salient source of expansion capital for the franchisor.
 The franchise company can continue to add units to its network, effectively minimizing its growth risk with each new franchisee.

 One caveat to this growth strategy is the upfront investment required to start on the path toward an organized franchise company.
 Franchising your business means establishing a separate corporation, along with an extensive set of franchise business plans that are summarized in a Franchise Disclosure Document (FDD).

 Setting up a franchise requires several steps in which you must invest, including:

 - Assisting developing an operations manual

 - Assist in preparing plans for franchisee training and support

 - Drafting franchise legal documents, including your franchise agreement